The Legendary Fok

-The Legendary Fok is a Hong Kong television series loosely based on the life of the Chinese martial artist Huo Yuanjia (Cantonese: Fok Yuen-gap).
-It includes a subplot based on the story of Chen Zhen (Cantonese: Chan Zan), a fictional student of Huo Yuanjia and the protagonist of the 1972 film Fist of Fury.
-The series was first broadcast in 1981 on RTV (now ATV) in Hong Kong.
+The Legendary Fok is a Hong Kong television series loosely based on the life of the Chinese martial artist Huo Yuanjia (Fok Yuen-gap).
+It includes a subplot based on the story of Chen Zhen (Chan Zan), a fictional apprentice of Huo Yuanjia and the protagonist of the 1972 film Fist of Fury.
+The series was first broadcast in 1981 on RTV in Hong Kong.